silshack/spring2014/_posts/2014-02-14-yonghao's-codingbat2.md

  return goal%5 - small <= 0 and small + 5*big >= goal

 ```
+It has two steps to judge:
+First: judge weather bricks are enough:
 ```
 small+5*big>=goal
 ```
-means bricks are engouth.
+Secondly: Judge weather small bricks is enough.

 ```
 goal%5 - small <= 0
 ```

-means small bricks is enough.
 Then the problem is solved.
 It's a gret idea to use mod, and I think mod will help me in the future!

 **Logic 2: make_chocolate**